Legacy Modernization Fails When It Is Treated as a Rewrite Project

 Most core systems are tightly connected to process logic, reporting, compliance, integrations, and user habits built up over years.
 Replacing all of that in one move is usually not a technology plan.
 It is a risk concentration exercise.

 The strongest modernization programs frame the work as transition architecture, staged capability movement, and operational continuity.
 That is a different discipline than "let's rebuild the app."
+It also gives leaders a safer answer to the system everyone is afraid to touch.

 Old platforms hide business logic